Influenza A virus subtype H5N8: January

 India reported the virus first in the migratory birds following which in January 2021 culling of chickens and ducks began on Tuesday 6 Jan in parts of Kerala to contain the H5N8 strain of bird flu, while Jammu and Kashmir sounded an alert and started collecting samples from migratory species after Himachal Pradesh, Rajasthan and Madhya Pradesh reported cases of avian influenza.
 Kerala officials have said around 40,000 domestic birds, including 34,000 in the Kuttanad region alone, will be culled to check the spread of the H5N8 virus.
 Till now, 2,700 migratory birds, mostly bar-headed geese, have been found dead in the lake area and samples have been sent for testing, state animal husbandry officials said.

 According to Japan's Ministry of Agriculture, Forestry and Fisheries official report, several dead edible ducks were found in two poultry farms near Narita, Chiba Prefecture.
 Both cases were confirmed as H5N8 type bird flu via genetic test by a regional official on 21 January and 24.
 5400 ducks were culled in response.

 As a larger nationwide trend in avian flu, 7 million poultry were culled with aid from the Japan Ground Self-Defense Force as of February 17, 2021.

 February

 On 20 February 2021, Russia reported the first known cases of H5N8 in humans.
 Seven people were confirmed to have been infected at a farm in southern Russia where outbreaks had been reported.
 There was no indication of human-to-human transmission and the seven cases were described as "mild."
 Anna Popova, head of Rospotrebnadzor, has said the seven poultry workers have since recovered, and that "the situation did not develop further."
 WHO later confirmed that all cases remained asymptomatic for the whole follow-up.

 March

 In an interview published in The Moscow Times on 12 March 2021, Popova warned that there was a "high degree of probability" of human-to-human transmission of H5N8.

 2024

 December

-On December 2024 an outbreak was reported in Canada, causing a legal, political, and social issue.
+In December 2024 an outbreak was reported in Canada, causing a legal, political, and social issue.